Save the Tabor

 Current Operating Needs

-2018 marks our second season operating the opera house as a community events and performing arts center.
+2018 marked our second season operating the opera house as a community events and performing arts center.
 We are proud to have been able to offer over a dozen diverse and exciting events, from folk, blues and rock bands to comedy, poetry and live theater.
-We have just completed our 2018 season and are beginning to plan our 2019 season.
+We are now finalizing our 2019 season.
 We are seeking 2019 season sponsors to help us cover the costs of putting on our season: performer fees, performer food and housing, staff and technical support expenses.
-Ask us about Colorado tax credits for cash and in-kind donations if you'd like to help!
+Ask us about Colorado E-Zone tax credits for cash and in-kind donations if you'd like to help!

-Additional operating needs are for $15,000 for a film projector system.
+We are committed to raising $12,000 for a film projector system in 2019.
+The Summit Foundation has donated $3,000 of the estimated $15,000 needed for the projector.
 We are overjoyed to announce that in May 2018 we were able to raise the money needed for our sound and lighting gear.
 We gratefully acknowledge the Leadville Boom Days Committee, Lake County Community Fund (2017 and 2018 grants), People's Bank (2017 donation) and two anonymous donors for making this possible.
 We opened our season with the new gear fully installed and it worked great!

 We also need help, lots of help, from volunteers and our valiant paid staff who support our events and offer our tours.
 Please contact us if you wish to help as a volunteer or staff person and let us know about your talents and skills.